andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 **Code Similarity** is a premium feature.
 If it is not available on your subscription, please reach out to your customer success manager to discuss your options.
 :::

+## Types of Cheating
+Types of cheating can include:

+- candidates using hardcoded tables to look up solutions per test case instead of solving the assigned problem as intended
+- candidates copying solution code directly from the internet
+- candidates accessing information prohibited by the instructions
+- candidates using unauthorized help from a third party while taking a challenge
+- candidates "outsourcing" the assessment completely to a third party who impersonates them for the technical interview

+Using the the strategies described in this article together can help eliminate concerns around cheating and plagiarism.

 ## What data is tracked?
 Let's quickly go over the data that is made available by the **Code Similarity** feature.